kragniz/maintenance/docs/python/packaging.rst

 Readme
 ------

+.. note:: Check that the README is valid with ``rst-lint README.rst``

 It's often useful for the README file to include various badges describing the project's status.
 This block include's the version and licence from PyPi_, the build status from `Travis-CI`_, a link to the project's documentation on `Read The Docs`_, and the number of open GitHub_ issues.

 .. code:: rst